olegabu/starknet-archive-docs/README.md

 }
 ```

-## Complex queries from custom database views
+## Complex queries from database views

 What if filters and aggregation queries still don't give you the desired
 data?
-You can use then the full power and flexibility of **SQL**: create
+Then you can use the full power and flexibility of **SQL**: create
-custom database views and functions and query them.
+custom database views and functions and query them with GraphQL.

 Let's say you want to calculate daily `Mint` volumes of your contract,
 which requires summing over your events each day.
-A date can be derived
+The date can be
-from the timestamp field in the block containing the event.
-This is not
+derived from `timestamp` column in the block containing the event.
+This
-an easy thing to do by a GraphQL query yet trivial in a SQL query.
-You
+is not an easy thing to do by a GraphQL query yet trivial in a SQL
-can create a database **view** with the SQL `select` statement returning
+query.
+You can create a database **view** with the SQL `select`
-the results desired.
-This view automatically becomes available as a
+statement returning the results desired.
+This view automatically becomes
-GraphQL query.
-Just like you can query database tables `block`, `event`
+available as a GraphQL query.
+Just like you can query database tables
-etc. with GraphQL, you can query the database views you created.
+`block`, `event` etc. with GraphQL, you can query the database views you
+created.

 This query calls a custom database view `daily_mint`.
 ```graphql